mattyv/ilp_for/README.md

 - Parallel comparisons (min, max)
 - Loops with `break`/`return` that compilers refuse to unroll

-You probably don't need ILP for simple sums without early exit - compilers auto-vectorize these better:
+You probably don't need ILP for simple sums without early exit, especially if the compiler can unroll the entire loop - compilers auto-vectorize these better.

+However... ilp will rarely be slower than the standard for loop mechanism or equivalent std function so feel free to reach for it.
+In some simple cases ilp will fall back to std functions.

 ```cpp
 // Use ILP - early exit benefits from parallel evaluation